mahmoud-drwsh/mahmoud-drwsh/README.md

 - 💬 Ask me about rational Islamic theology (No question is off-limits!).
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/mahmoud-darwish)
 - ⚡ Fun facts:
-    - immaterial existence can be proven with purely logical arguments!
-    - A first uncaused casuse is a logical necessity 🙂
+    - A first immaterial uncaused casuse is a logical necessity 🙂

 ---